lab1092/blender-manual_ja/manual/constraints/relationship/child_of.rst

 Set Inverse
    By default, when you parent your owner to your target, the target becomes the origin of the owner's space.
 This means that the location, rotation and scale of the owner are offset by the same properties of the target.
 In other words, the owner is transformed when you parent it to your target.
    This might not be desired!
-So, if you want to restore your owner to its before-parenting state, click on the :guilabel:`Set Inverse` button.
+So, if you want to restore your owner to its before-parenting state, click on the *Set Inverse* button.
 Clear Inverse
    This button reverses (cancels) the effects of the above one, restoring the owner/child to its default state regarding its target/parent.